 You cannot afford to have a single bus not working during the busy school year.
 You need each bus to be out on its route every day.

 A good bus mechanic can also flush out the radiator on your fleet buses.
 If the radiator is not flushed out on a regular basis, you can face challenges ranging from overheating to stalling.
-These mechanical headaches can take a bus out of rotation and leave you shorthanded in picking up and dropping off students from school.
+These mechanical headaches can take a bus out of rotation leaving you shorthanded in picking up and dropping off students.

 Windows and Doors Repairs